Daniellien2018/Daniellien2018/README.md

 ### Hi there! 👋 My name is Daniel Lien.
-## I am a Fullstack Software Engineer with a passion for creating tangible, real-life solutions to positively impact my community, one line of code at a time.
+## I am a Fullstack Software Engineer who creates tangible, real-life solutions to positively impact my community.
+Apart from Software Engineering, I enjoy working with Data and have been exploring AI and ML.
+I have a passion for medicine and healthcare and utlimately want to use code to benefit our healthcare system.